Menu

 What is Income Tax for?

-Income Tax pays for Public Services like:
+Income Tax and payroll deductions pays for Public Services like:

 • Defense and international security assistance